simonprickett/redis-pi-camera/server/README.md

 We need an API type route that returns a JSON array containing the IDs of all of the images in Redis.
 This basically means we want the timestamp part of every key in Redis that begins with `image:`.

-In this basic demonstration, I've used the `SCAN` command to get these in a reasonably scalable manner.
+In this basic demonstration, I've used the Redis [`SCAN` command](https://redis.io/commands/scan/) to get these in a reasonably scalable manner for a simple demonstration.
 To narrow down what's returned from the scan, I'm passing in a key prefix of `image:` and telling Redis I only want keys whose data type is `HASH`.

 The code works by iterating over the key names returned by `SCAN`, adding them to a list.
 Before adding each key name, it's decoded to a UTF-8 string and the key prefix `image:` is removed as the front end doesn't need to know about this and it also saves a little network bandwidth between the Flask server and front end.